Ranking Pixar Short Films

 On the bottom of this list definitely has to be Boundin’ mostly because it is a rare Pixar short that features narration and talking which is done in an annoying fashion.
 It has its moments, but it is mostly a disappointing film that, although an okay short, is still the worst for the company that usually makes top-notch animation.

 This one is a personal choice as I know it has a good reputation.
 It was a nice change in pace for the studio at the time that did more mature stuff, but this one is a comedic venture that is not particularly successful in my opinion as the characters are unlikable and the character design is pretty unappealing.

 I am sad to put Lava so far down this list as I watched it in the theatre and overall enjoyed the experience, but it is such a simplistic story and the one that the studio did before and better.
 It still has gorgeous animation and very interesting music, but it is again slight stuff in terms of storytelling.

 13. The Blue Umbrella

 The Blue Umbrella is the only Pixar short along with ‘Lava’ that I watched in the theatre and it is basically the same as with that film – a technically stunning short, but with a familiar storyline.
-And although its story is basically a rip-off from Disney’s ‘Make Mine Music‘, it is still a somewhat better film than the previous movie on the list thanks to its photorealistic animation which truly is breathtaking to behold.
+And although its story is basically a rip-off of Disney’s ‘Make Mine Music‘, it is still a somewhat better film than the previous movie on the list thanks to its photorealistic animation which truly is breathtaking to behold.

 12. La Luna

 I think this is going to be the most controversial choice, but I was immensely disappointed with this film.
-It is too ambiguous in nature and I just expected much more from it in terms of plot, but La Luna is still beautiful to watch and also incredibly charming with really likable characters.
+It is too ambiguous in nature and I just expected much more from it in terms of the plot, but La Luna is still beautiful to watch and also incredibly charming with really likable characters.

 11. The Adventures of Andre and Wally B.